 One day, Amelia and I made a large labyrinth which we invited anyone walking along the beach to follow through, taking a stone to leave in the centre.
 A labyrinth is different from a maze in that you don’t hit dead ends and have to retrace your steps to find the right way – there is only one trail to the centre, albeit very much longer than it at first appears!

 I once deconstructed a box and used it to help me make a template which I have then adapted to make different shapes and sizes of boxes.
-For these individual sweet boxes, I printed the outlines of four onto an A4 page of 220gsm cartridge paper.
+For individual sweet boxes, I printed the outlines of four onto an A4 page of 220gsm cartridge paper.